-Exon-Intron Split Analysis has been described in (Gaidatzis et al. 2015).
+Exon-Intron Split Analysis has been described by Gaidatzis et al. (2015).
 It consists of separately quantifying exonic and intronic alignments in RNA-seq data, in order to measure changes in mature RNA and pre-mRNA reads across different experimental conditions.
 We have shown that this allows quantification of transcriptional and post-transcriptional regulation of gene expression.

 eisaR package contains convenience functions to facilitate the steps in an